mohamedasuliman/DDR/README.md

 # DDR
-This repository contains the code for deep-discrete learning framework for spherical surface registration
+This repository contains the code for performing spherical (cortical) surface registration using deep learning.
+This is the official PyTorch implementation of the paper [A Deep-Discrete Learning Framework for Spherical Surface Registration](https://arxiv.org/abs/2203.12999), accepted at the MICCAI 2022 conference.